 Snack foods such as chips, pretzels, and crackers are high in sodium and refined sugar and low in beneficial nutrients.
 Limit your intake of these foods.

-Potatoes and sweet potatoes are high in potassium, which can be a concern for people with kidney disease, especially when the condition is in its later stages.
+Potatoes and sweet potatoes are high in potassium, which can be a concern for people with kidney disease, especially those with late stage kidney disease.

 However, potatoes and sweet potatoes can be soaked or leached to significantly reduce their potassium content.